ayfatoye/eni-korede/README.md

+# eni-korede

+Custom website for our sister's wedding, equipped with rsvp functionality.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.